-I couldn’t let this year end without revisiting the theme of gratitude, which became an important focus this year for my family, for camp, and for myself personally.
-While I have some free time over this holiday week, I want to refocus on gratitude and rededicate myself to some of my own gratitude practices, which have unfortunately been lagging over these past few months.
-I love the example of the 365 Gratitude Project (video above), which many people have taken on as a gratitude practice.
+I couldn’t let this year end without revisiting the theme of gratitude, which became an important focus this year for my family, for camp, and for me personally.
+While I have some free time over this holiday week, I want to refocus on gratitude and rededicate myself to some of my own gratitude practices, which have been lagging over these past few months.
+I love the example of the 365grateful.com video (below) which many people have copied as their own gratitude practice.

 Here’s a quick recap of my “year of gratitude”: In January, I read the book 1000 Gifts by Anna Voskamp and subsequently downloaded her app of the same name for my iphone.
 In February, I spoke to Christine Carter about her training for our camp staff, and we settled on gratitude as her topic.
 In March, we made gratitude journals as a family activity, which we used sporadically in April and May.
 In June, we kicked off our summer of gratitude at camp with Christine’s training.
 July and August were filled with gratitude practices at camp like sharing things we are grateful for at our nightly campfires.
 A Simple Act of Gratitude: How Learning to Say Thank You Changed my Life by John Kralik was my September read.
 In October, I read the book How Children Succeed (Paul Tough) and learned that gratitude is one of the seven most important qualities we can instill in our children to help them succeed in life.
 So, as you can see, this gratitude theme just kept popping up over and over for me this year!